Jatinga: Killing of birds by locals

 Conservation groups and wildlife officials in India have taken steps to prevent wanton killing of birds across India.
 Bikash Brahma, Additional Principal Chief Conservator of Forests of Dima Hasao, stated the killings as well as the number of birds arriving at the village has been declining gradually since the last few years.
-Much of this is due to loss of habitat caused by "development and environment degradation".
+Much of this is due to habitat loss.
+As most of the birds are killed for human consumption, conservationists have encouraged pig farming, a longtime tradition in the area, as a source of meat instead.